abhishekarya1/Hash-Define-myNotes/content/web-api/security.md

 - can be passed in header, body or as a query param
 - we can pass it as `Authorization: Bearer <jwt_token>` HTTP header

+**Pros**: lightweight, stateless, standalone as no token store is required on the server-side.

+**Cons**: since its standalone, the token has full authority.
+This means that if anyone gets their hands on the token they can impersonate us till it expires.

 **Refresh Tokens**: JWT tokens can be refreshed if the client sends the security server a Refresh Token.
 The server initially sends both the Access Token and a Refresh Token to the client at the time of token creation and issue.
 The client stores the refresh token securely, often in a secure HTTP-only cookie or local storage.
 It can then use it later to get another access token **without terminating the session**.

 **Some Tips and Pointers**: